Police and demonstrators clash during protests over the shooting of a Minnesota man during a traffic stop

 Furious over the fatal shooting of a Black man by a police officer during a traffic stop, demonstrators gathered Monday night to protest outside the police department of a Minneapolis suburb for a second night in a row.

-The demonstrations began Sunday after 20-year-old Daunte Wright was killed in what the police chief described as an accidental shooting.
-The officer who shot Wright, identified by authorities as Kim Potter, has been with the Brooklyn Center police department for 26 years, according to the Minnesota Bureau of Criminal Apprehension (BCA).
+The demonstrations began Sunday, the day 20-year-old Daunte Wright was killed in what the police chief described as an accidental shooting following a traffic stop.
+The officer who shot Wright, identified by authorities as Kim Potter, has been with the Brooklyn Center Police Department for 26 years, according to the Minnesota Bureau of Criminal Apprehension.
 She has been placed on administrative leave.

-Police fired tear gas and stun guns to disperse the Monday night demonstrators defying a curfew while protesters threw "bottles, fireworks, bricks and other projectiles at public safety officials," according to a tweet from Operation Safety Net (OSN).
-The operation is a joint effort of local agencies to ensure the safety of the public during the nearby trial of Derek Chauvin, the former Minneapolis police officer facing charges in the death of George Floyd.
+Police fired tear gas and stun guns to disperse Monday night's demonstrators who were defying a curfew, while protesters threw "bottles, fireworks, bricks and other projectiles at public safety officials," according to a tweet from Operation Safety Net.
+The operation is a joint effort of local agencies to ensure public safety during the trial of Derek Chauvin, the former Minneapolis police officer facing charges in the death of George Floyd, being held around 10 miles away.

 "Go home or you will be arrested.
 Curfew violation is a misdemeanor," OSN tweeted.